asyncapi/asyncapi-react/docs/features/theming.md

 }
 ```

-> **NOTE:** Remember that the given override must be loaded after loading the styles from the component.
+> **NOTE:** Remember that your styles must be loaded after the default styles of the component.